theogwo/HeadTTS/README.md

 JSON | Description
 ---|---
 `input` | Input to synthesize.
+String or an array of input items.
 For a string of text, maximum 500 characters.
 `voice` | Voice name.
 `language` | Language code.
 `speed` | Speed of speech.